 Curve will issue you either a personal or business Samsung Pay+.
 It will either be a physical and/or digital card.
 A digital card is a card where you can see your Samsung Pay+ details in the Curve app, and can request a physical card if you want one (fees for this are in the Fee Schedule).
 You will be able to add your Samsung Pay+ in digital form to your Samsung Pay app.

-Any Samsung Pay+ can be used to make purchases for goods and services, in store or online.
-For withdrawing cash you will need to order a physical Samsung Pay+.
+You can use your Samsung Pay+ to make purchases for goods and services, in store or online.
+To withdraw cash you will need to order a physical Samsung Pay+.
 Please note that you cannot withdraw cash at an ATM if you have your Curve Cash card selected as the funding source for your Samsung Pay+.

 What type of accounts can you open?